skeswa/denim/README.md

 - Practical, and
 - Interoperable

-Esper should never feel as esoteric and ornate as Rust, but it should feel a smidge more expressive than Go.
+Denim should never feel as esoteric and ornate as Rust, but it should feel a smidge more expressive than Go.
 It should be easy to read, follow, and document like Java, getting out of your way and letting you solve the damn problem like Node.js.